-It is important to note that Engineering and Design modules owned by the School with the exception of all project modules at levels 6 and 7 are subject to additional pass criteria:
+It is important to note that Engineering and Design modules owned by the School, with the exception of all project modules at levels 6 and 7, are subject to additional pass criteria:

+Modules at levels 4-6: a threshold mark of 35% to be achieved on all module assessment modes weighted ≥30%.
 Modules at level 7: a threshold mark of 45% to be achieved on all module assessment modes weighted ≥30%.
 The threshold mark requirement will be applied to the conflated coursework mark which may include a number of assessment modes.